-- recommend a sanction of dismissal for review and consideration by the Executive Committee of the Board. - (3) If the Sanctioning Official and the Appeal Panel recommended dismissal, the President will refer the sanction recommendation(s) to the Executive Committee of the Board for review and consideration. - (4) If the President refers a recommended sanction of dismissal to the Executive Committee of the Board, the referral will be communicated in writing by the President or the Title IX Coordinator to the Complainant and Respondent.
+- (2) If the Sanctioning Official recommended a sanction of dismissal and the Appeal Panel recommended a sanction less than dismissal, the President will determine whether to accept the Appeal Panel sanction recommendation (which shall then become the final sanction), impose a different sanction that is less than dismissal (which shall then become the final sanction) or recommend a sanction of dismissal for review and consideration by the Executive Committee of the Board. - (3) If the Sanctioning Official and the Appeal Panel recommended dismissal, the President will refer the sanction recommendation(s) to the Executive Committee of the Board for review and consideration. - (4) If the President refers a recommended sanction of dismissal to the Executive Committee of the Board, the referral will be communicated in writing by the President or the Title IX Coordinator to the Complainant and Respondent.
 The President or the Title IX Coordinator will provide the Executive Committee with the Investigative Report, any response of the Complainant and/or Respondent to the Investigative Report, the Determination Panel written findings, the recommendation of the Sanctioning Official of dismissal, and if applicable, the written appeal materials submitted by the Complainant and/or the Respondent to the Appeal Panel, the Appeal Panel's written decision pursuant to Section VII.B.8(b)(v), and the Sanctioning Official's recommended sanction following such appeal.
 The Executive Committee may grant both the Respondent and the Complainant the right to address the Executive Committee, if the Executive Committee deems it appropriate.
 The Executive Committee of the Board of Trustees will make the final determination of the sanction. - (5) The Title IX Coordinator will inform the Parties simultaneously and in writing of the outcome of the appeal. - (vii) Training of the President and Executive Committee of the Board.
-Each of the President and the Executive Committee of the Board of Trustees shall receive training on sexual misconduct cases and appeals prior to reviewing any matter under Section VII.B.8(b)(vi).
+Each of the President and the Executive Committee of the Board of Trustees shall receive training on sexual misconduct cases and appeals as set forth in Section III.B.3 prior to reviewing any matter under Section VII.B.8(b)(vi).